mirianfsilva/black-in-ai/README.md

 - It's possible combine this frontend for consuming data from a API, to change text and images without having to change directly in the code.
 - All text and images are being hard code loaded.
 - The publication was made free of charge, using the vercel plataform.
+- Any changes made to the master branch are automatically updated on the website already published.
+Due to the deployment integration with the vercel app platform.
 - The project structure:

 ```